Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 *IMAGE*

-4- Spinning Wheel Mechanism: Students will have the opportunity to spin a virtual wheel to randomly select two SDGs to work with.
-Alternatively, users will be able to pre-select one SDG and have the wheel randomly choose the second, or filter the desired results based on personal interest or curriculum relevance.
+4- Spinning Wheel Mechanism: Students can spin a virtual wheel that will randomly assign two SDGs to their project.
+Alternatively, they can choose one SDG and allow the other to be randomly selected.
+Filters based on curriculum needs or personal interests will also be available, ensuring that the selected goals are relevant to what they’re studying.

 *IMAGE*